Few Have Understood --

 by James D. Tabor and John D. Keyser

 The ultimate Plan of YEHOVAH God centers on the concept of the Kingdom of YEHOVAH God, spoken of by all the Old Testament prophets.
 It should be noted that the precise phrase, "Kingdom of God" does not appear in the Old Testament.
 However, the concept is found throughout.
-The message of the Kingdom of YEHOVAH God is at the absolute HEART of the authentic, historical message of Yeshua (Christ) and, indeed, runs throughout the New Testament texts as well.
-Unfortunately, the so-called Christian churches have largely substituted the message OF Yeshua (that is, the message he proclaimed) about the coming Kingdom of YEHOVAH God, for a message ABOUT Yeshua -- that is, his person and supposed Deity.
+The message of the Kingdom of YEHOVAH God is at the absolute HEART of the authentic, historical message of Yeshua the Messiah (Christ) and, indeed, runs throughout the New Testament texts as well.
+Unfortunately, the so-called Christian churches have largely substituted the message OF the Messiah (that is, the message he proclaimed) about the coming Kingdom of YEHOVAH God, for a message ABOUT the Messiah -- that is, his person and supposed Deity.
 Consider, now, the following representative quotations:

-"They shall not hurt nor destroy in all My holy mountain, for the earth shall be full of the knowledge of YEHOVAH [YHVH] as the waters cover the sea" (Isaiah 11:9).
+Isaiah 11:9: "They shall not hurt nor destroy in all My holy mountain, for the earth shall be full of the knowledge of YEHOVAH [YHVH] as the waters cover the sea."

-"And YEHOVAH [YHVH] shall be king over all the earth.
-In that day it will be -- YEHOVAH is One, and His Name One" (Zechariah 14:9).
+Zechariah 14:9: "And YEHOVAH [YHVH] shall be king over all the earth.
+In that day it will be -- YEHOVAH is One, and His Name One."

-"Then the kingdom and dominion, and the greatness of the kingdoms under the whole heaven shall be given to the people, the saints of the Most High.
-His kingdom is an everlasting kingdom, and all dominions shall serve and obey Him" (Daniel 7:27).
+Daniel 7:27: "Then the kingdom and dominion, and the greatness of the kingdoms under the whole heaven shall be given to the people, the saints of the Most High.
+His kingdom is an everlasting kingdom, and all dominions shall serve and obey Him."

-"For behold, I create new heavens and a new earth; and the former things shall not be remembered or come to mind" (Isaiah 65:17).
+Isaiah 65:17: "For behold, I create new heavens and a new earth; and the former things shall not be remembered or come to mind."

-The Torah says of Cain, son of Adam and Eve and the first liar and murderer, that he "went out of the presence of YEHOVAH (YHVH), and dwelt in the land of Nod, east of Eden" (Genesis 4:16).
+The Torah says of Cain, son of Adam and Eve and the first liar and murderer in the Adamic line, that he "went out of the presence of YEHOVAH (YHVH), and dwelt in the land of Nod, east of Eden" (Genesis 4:16).
 Cain became a "fugitive and a wanderer" in the world, hidden from the Face of YEHOVAH God.
 The "land of Nod" means literally, the land of "wandering."
-Cain represents the way of humankind in the subsequent centuries -- largely cut off from the knowledge of YEHOVAH God and His Way, wandering "east of Eden."
+Cain represents the way of the errant Adamic line in the subsequent centuries -- largely cut off from the knowledge of YEHOVAH God and His Way, wandering "east of Eden."
 Two chapters later we read this chilling diagnosis of the human condition:

-"Then YEHOVAH [YHVH] saw that the wickedness of man was great on the earth, and that every intent of the thoughts of his heart was only evil continually.
-And YEHOVAH was sorry that He had made man on the earth, and He was saddened in His heart...The earth also was corrupt before God, and the earth was filled with violence" (Genesis 6:5, 11).
+Genesis 6:5, 11: "Then YEHOVAH [YHVH] saw that the wickedness of [Adamic] man was great on the earth, and that every intent of the thoughts of his heart was only evil continually.
+And YEHOVAH was sorry that He had made [Adamic] man on the earth, and He was saddened in His heart...The earth also was corrupt before God, and the earth was filled with violence."

-This is how the Bible begins the human story.
-Human history is a sad and sorry tale of injustice, suffering, tragedy, waste and evil.
+This is how the Bible begins the story of the Adamic line.
+The history of this line is a sad and sorry tale of injustice, suffering, tragedy, waste and evil.
 Who could possibly sum up the woes of humanity, the bloodshed, the agony, the billions of tragic stories from Adam to our time?

-Every phrase in these early chapters of Genesis is filled with hints and meanings related to these most profound issues of human life -- the tree of the knowledge of good and evil, the tree of life, and the potential to become as YEHOVAH God.
-YEHOVAH's purpose for humankind is to create "sons and daughters" in intimate family relationships and stimulating intellectual association with Him as "Father."
+Every phrase in these early chapters of Genesis is filled with hints and meanings related to these most profound issues of Adamic life -- the tree of the knowledge of good and evil, the tree of life, and the potential to become as YEHOVAH God.
+YEHOVAH's purpose for His people Israel (descended from Adam) is to create "sons and daughters" in intimate family relationships and stimulating intellectual association with Him as "Father."
 This involves the most precious commodity in the universe -- the creation of holy, righteous CHARACTER which only comes about through our individual life experiences.
 The full implications of this are beyond imagination -- only limited by the greatness and goodness of YEHOVAH God Himself.
 David once wrote, "What is man, that You are mindful of him?"
 (Psalm 8:4).
-The answer is that YEHOVAH'S ultimate Plan is to "put all things under his feet," but only after we humans have fully learned our collective and individual lessons from the past six thousand years of human mismanagement, rebellion, and waste.
+The answer is that YEHOVAH'S ultimate Plan is to "put all things under his feet," but only after we of Israel have fully learned our collective and individual lessons from the past six thousand years of Adamic line mismanagement, rebellion, and waste.

-The question, then, is this: how is that potential, that great Plan, ever to be realized in concrete human history?
-The one point about which the Scriptures are incontrovertibly and uncompromisingly clear is the following: This great human potential, to actually be part of the God-Family, will be realized here, in human history, not in some realm beyond this world.
-Salvation for humanity, both individual and collective, must be worked out in the rugged arena of human history.
+The question, then, is this: how is that potential, that great Plan, ever to be realized in concrete Israelite history?
+The one point about which the Scriptures are incontrovertibly and uncompromisingly clear is the following: This great Adamic potential, to actually be part of the God-Family, will be realized here, in human history, not in some realm beyond this world.
+Salvation for those of Israel, both individual and collective, must be worked out in the rugged arena of Adamic history.
 There are no shortcuts.
 The Kingdom of YEHOVAH God is not an escape to some world beyond, to some heavenly realm, where all is magically made perfect.
 There is no such escape.

 This is the essential meaning of the Hebrew concept of "resurrection of the dead" in contrast to the Hellenistic notion of immortality of the soul.
-Resurrection of the dead is an affirmation of the participation of those who have died in the future Kingdom of YEHOVAH God.
-It is hinted at in Torah, and affirmed in the Prophets -- see Genesis 3:22;, Isaiah 26:19-20; Daniel 12:1-3.
-The comments of Yeshua, based on Torah, against the party of the Sadducees who denied this idea of the resurrection of the dead, are quite enlightening in this regard.
+Resurrection of the dead is an affirmation of the participation of those of Israel who have died in the future Kingdom of YEHOVAH God.
+It is hinted at in Torah, and affirmed in the Prophets -- see Genesis 3:22; Isaiah 26:19-20; Daniel 12:1-3.
+The comments of the Messiah, based on Torah, against the party of the Sadducees who denied this idea of the resurrection of the dead, are quite enlightening in this regard.
 Read Luke 20:27-38, for instance.